 In contrast to BIX and FI, which were not affected by burial, HIX was higher (more humic) in open reaches compared to buried reaches.
-This pattern was reflected in the P/H ratio, which was driven more by the HIX in the denominator of the ratio rather than higher protein signature in the numerator.
-It is unclear if the pattern in HIX is driven by differences in the supply of organic matter to the reaches, use of DOM in the reaches, or both.
+This pattern was reflected in the P/H ratio, which was driven more by the relative abundance of humic-like compounds rather than patterns in aquatic production that affect the low molecular weight protein fractions of the DOM pool, consistent with the year-round humic nature of DOM in these urban streams. .
+However, it is unclear if the pattern in HIX is driven by differences in the supply of organic matter to the reaches, use of DOM in the reaches, or both.
 More humic DOM in the open reaches during autumn is consistent with open reaches receiving and retaining more leaf inputs than the buried reaches, making the humic character stronger in the open reaches.
 Assuming the HIX value at the top of the buried reach is identical to that of the upstream open reach, a lower HIX value further down the buried reach implies that the DOM character has changed as water flows through the buried reach.
 Several abiotic mechanisms could account for this including dilution of the DOM pool by lower HIX groundwater or sewage sources that leak into the buried reaches (Smith and Kaushal 2015), or by sorption of humic compounds during transport through the buried reaches (Ohno 2002; Zsolnay et al. 1999).
 Alternatively, lower HIX in the buried reach could imply consumption of high HIX compounds.
 Higher HIX in the open reach in spring could be from terrestrial organic matter leached from greenfall inputs during leaf out and/or flower or seed production, and greenfall can be an important source of carbon in forested streams (Lewis and Likens 2007).
 However, in the overall context of this study, the median spring values are lower than autumn values on a reach-by-reach basis, which is still consistent with an overarching seasonal affect driven by terrestrial sources in the autumn and aquatic sources in the spring.
 (Pennino -- Could this also suggest that the P/H ratio is more sensitive to biological processing of the DOM pool in different reaches given that there is more effort to degrade recalcitrant carbon sources in the buried reaches, which would drive this ratio toward protein in the buried reach?).

 Taken together, the DOM data show that these urban streams are dominated by humic sources despite spatio-temporal differences in the DOM composition driven by seasonal differences in CBOM and algae.
 These data also show secondary control over DOM quality due to spatial differences in organic matter inputs (buried versus open) that alter the characteristics of the DOM pool.